13,980 Shares in RTX Co. (NYSE:RTX) Acquired by WESPAC Advisors LLC

-WESPAC Advisors LLC bought a new position in shares of RTX Co.
-(NYSE:RTX – Free Report) during the 3rd quarter, HoldingsChannel.com reports.
-The institutional investor bought 13,980 shares of the company’s stock, valued at approximately $1,006,000.
+WESPAC Advisors LLC acquired a new position in RTX Co.
+(NYSE:RTX – Free Report) in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+The fund acquired 13,980 shares of the company’s stock, valued at approximately $1,006,000.

-Other institutional investors also recently modified their holdings of the company.
-Quarry LP bought a new position in shares of RTX in the first quarter valued at $28,000.
-Legacy Financial Group LLC acquired a new stake in RTX during the 3rd quarter valued at $35,000.
-VitalStone Financial LLC raised its stake in RTX by 136.5% during the 2nd quarter.
-VitalStone Financial LLC now owns 369 shares of the company’s stock valued at $36,000 after purchasing an additional 213 shares during the period.
-True Wealth Design LLC acquired a new stake in RTX during the 4th quarter valued at $47,000.
-Finally, Milestone Investment Advisors LLC acquired a new stake in RTX during the 1st quarter valued at $51,000.
+Several other institutional investors have also recently bought and sold shares of RTX.
+Cantor Fitzgerald Investment Advisor L.P raised its position in shares of RTX by 94.5% during the 1st quarter.
+Cantor Fitzgerald Investment Advisor L.P now owns 322,180 shares of the company’s stock valued at $31,918,000 after acquiring an additional 156,550 shares during the last quarter.
+Parkside Financial Bank & Trust raised its position in shares of RTX by 9.2% during the 1st quarter.
+Parkside Financial Bank & Trust now owns 11,011 shares of the company’s stock valued at $1,091,000 after acquiring an additional 931 shares during the last quarter.
+Ironwood Wealth Management LLC. raised its position in shares of RTX by 1.2% during the 1st quarter.
+Ironwood Wealth Management LLC. now owns 10,761 shares of the company’s stock valued at $1,066,000 after acquiring an additional 128 shares during the last quarter.
+AMI Investment Management Inc. raised its position in shares of RTX by 53.1% during the 1st quarter.
+AMI Investment Management Inc. now owns 35,502 shares of the company’s stock valued at $3,517,000 after acquiring an additional 12,316 shares during the last quarter.
+Finally, LSV Asset Management raised its position in shares of RTX by 1.4% during the 1st quarter.
+LSV Asset Management now owns 141,700 shares of the company’s stock valued at $14,038,000 after acquiring an additional 2,000 shares during the last quarter.
 Institutional investors own 79.06% of the company’s stock.

-RTX has been the topic of several recent analyst reports.
-Morgan Stanley boosted their target price on shares of RTX from $83.00 to $86.00 and gave the company an “equal weight” rating in a research note on Wednesday, October 25th.
-TheStreet downgraded shares of RTX from a “b-” rating to a “c” rating in a research note on Tuesday, October 24th.
-Bank of America downgraded shares of RTX from a “neutral” rating to an “underperform” rating and cut their target price for the company from $95.00 to $75.00 in a research note on Thursday, September 14th.
-Redburn Atlantic downgraded shares of RTX from an “overweight” rating to a “neutral” rating in a research note on Wednesday, November 15th.
-Finally, TD Cowen lowered their price target on shares of RTX from $109.00 to $99.00 and set an “outperform” rating on the stock in a report on Tuesday, September 12th.
-Three analysts have rated the stock with a sell rating, fourteen have given a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus target price of $90.21.
+RTX has been the subject of several recent research reports.
+TheStreet cut shares of RTX from a “b-” rating to a “c” rating in a research report on Tuesday, October 24th.
+StockNews.com cut shares of RTX from a “buy” rating to a “hold” rating in a research report on Wednesday, October 25th.
+TD Cowen lowered their price objective on shares of RTX from $109.00 to $99.00 and set an “outperform” rating for the company in a research report on Tuesday, September 12th.
+Deutsche Bank Aktiengesellschaft cut shares of RTX from a “hold” rating to a “sell” rating and lowered their price objective for the company from $79.00 to $68.00 in a research report on Friday, October 27th.
+Finally, JPMorgan Chase & Co. lowered their price objective on shares of RTX from $100.00 to $87.00 and set an “overweight” rating for the company in a research report on Wednesday, September 13th.
+Three investment analysts have rated the stock with a sell rating, fourteen have given a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock has an average rating of “Hold” and an average price target of $90.21.

-RTX (NYSE:RTX – Get Free Report) last issued its quarterly earnings data on Tuesday, October 24th.
-The company reported $1.25 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.19 by $0.06.
-The firm had revenue of $19 billion during the quarter, compared to analysts’ expectations of $18.60 billion.
+RTX (NYSE:RTX – Get Free Report) last released its quarterly earnings results on Tuesday, October 24th.
+The company reported $1.25 earnings per share for the quarter, beating the consensus estimate of $1.19 by $0.06.
+The firm had revenue of $19 billion for the quarter, compared to analysts’ expectations of $18.60 billion.
 RTX had a net margin of 4.76% and a return on equity of 10.05%.
-RTX’s revenue for the quarter was up 12.1% on a year-over-year basis.
-During the same period in the prior year, the company posted $1.21 earnings per share.
-Analysts expect that RTX Co. will post 5 EPS for the current fiscal year.
+The business’s revenue was up 12.1% on a year-over-year basis.
+During the same period in the prior year, the firm earned $1.21 EPS.
+Sell-side analysts predict that RTX Co. will post 5 EPS for the current year.

-The company also recently announced a quarterly dividend, which was paid on Thursday, December 14th.
-Shareholders of record on Friday, November 17th were given a dividend of $0.59 per share.
-This represents a $2.36 dividend on an annualized basis and a yield of 2.76%.
-The ex-dividend date was Thursday, November 16th.
-RTX’s dividend payout ratio is 109.77%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, December 14th.
+Shareholders of record on Friday, November 17th were issued a $0.59 dividend.
+The ex-dividend date of this dividend was Thursday, November 16th.
+This represents a $2.36 annualized dividend and a yield of 2.76%.
+RTX’s dividend payout ratio is currently 109.77%.

 RTX Corporation, an aerospace and defense company, provides systems and services for the commercial, military, and government customers worldwide.
 It operates through four segments: Collins Aerospace, Pratt & Whitney, Raytheon Intelligence & Space, and Raytheon Missiles & Defense.
 The Collins Aerospace Systems segment offers aerospace and defense products, and aftermarket service solutions for aircraft manufacturers and airlines, as well as regional, business, and general aviation; and for defense and commercial space operations.